anipingping/MechaCar_Statistical_Analysis/README.md

 ### Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
 In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.

 #### What metric or metrics are you going to test?
 With the cost of gasoline skyrocketing (it is close to $7 for a gallon of gas in Sonoma County, California), an obvious and relevant exercise is to compare the mpg of the MechaCar against its competitors.
+If MechaCar can be shown statistically to have better fuel economy than its competitors then it has a significant competitive advantage in the market place and should sell a lot of vehicles.

 #### What is the null hypothesis or alternative hypothesis?
 The null hypothesis is probably as follows: there is no statistically significant difference between the average miles per gallon of the MechaCar and the average miles per gallon of MechaCar's 3 closest competitors by market share.
 Any difference is random and cannot be used to argue that MechaCar is a more fuel efficient vehicle.